Cattenom Nuclear Power Plant, France

-The Cattenom Nuclear Power Plant is a nuclear power plant located in France.
+The Cattenom nuclear power plant is a nuclear power plant located in France.
 It is currently operated by Electricité de France (EDF).
-Geographically it is located in Lorraine, in the town of Cattenom, on the Moselle banks between Thionville and Trier.
+Geographically it is located in Lorraine, in the city of Cattenom, on the banks of the Moselle between Thionville and Trier.
 The cities of Luxembourg, Arlon, and Metz are very close to the nuclear power plant.

-Luxembourg, Saarland and Belgium demanded closure of the plant.
-In spite of this, there is a project under way to extend its useful life until 2025.
+Luxembourg, the Saarland and Belgium demanded the closure of the plant.
+Despite this, there is a project underway to extend its useful life until the year 2025.

 Characteristics of the Cattenom nuclear power plant

-The Cattenom nuclear plant is a nuclear fission power generation facility.
-It has four nuclear water pressure reactors (PWR).
+The Cattenom nuclear plant is a facility for the generation of electrical energy through nuclear fission.
+It has four nuclear pressurized water reactors (PWR).
 Each of these reactors has a capacity of 1,300 megawatts of power.

-Worldwide, the Cattenom plant is located on the seventh plant of the world in installed capacity.
-At the national level, the nuclear power plant is located is the second nuclear power plant in France with greater electricity production.
-The only plant with the largest capacity for electricity production in France is the Gravelines nuclear power station.
+Worldwide, the Cattenom plant is located on the seventh floor of the world in installed capacity.
+At the national level, the nuclear power plant is the second nuclear power plant in France with the largest electricity production.
+The only plant with the greatest capacity to produce electricity in France is the Gravelines nuclear power plant.

 Some 1,200 people work at the plant.